hexxone/docker-openvpn-tap/README.md

 * if you intend to pursue it, you should be prepared to invest a lot of time

-* you should already know how to manually set-up TUN and TAP OpenVPN, otherwise
+* you should already know how to manually set-up TUN and TAP OpenVPN, otherwise stop right there

 * read through this whole file before trying ANYTHING!

-* See "differences" for more details on changes to this container.
+* Especially see "differences" for more details on changes to this container.

-* Feel free to open a PR if you get it up and running and please don't open unnecessary Issues.
+* Feel free to open a PR if you get it up and running

+* Please don't open unnecessary Issues